kelvinrandu/My-diary-api/README.md

 ## DESCRIPTION
 My-diary-api is a restful api intended to communicate with a front end of your choice using various api endpoints.
 The api endpoints are meant to do the following
+- register a user
+- login a user
-- post entries to my dictionary
+- post entries
-- fetch entries from my dictionary
+- fetch entries
-- delete an  entry from my dictionary
+- delete an  entry
-- modify an entry from my dictionary
+- modify an entry

 ## REQUIREMENTS
 Minimum requirements needed to run this application include;